 The Semantic Web In-Use papers will be evaluated on their relevance to the track, rigor in the methodology and analysis used to reach conclusions, originality, readability, and usefulness to developers, researchers, and practitioners.
 Review criteria include:

-- Significance of the problem addressed
+- Novelty and significance of the problem addressed

 - Value of the use case in demonstrating benefits/challenges of semantic technologies